kakwa/libemf2svg/README.md

 ```bash
 yum install cmake libpng-devel freetype-devel fontconfig-devel gcc-c++ gcc
 ```

+Installing the dependencies on Windows for MSVC native builds Dependencies are installed by vcpkg package manager.
+Installation is implemented as a step of CMake configuration procedure.

 Also note that in some rare cases, to properly handle text fields (ETO_GLYPH_INDEX flag), the ttf font used by the documents must be present and indexed (fontconfig) on your system.